pyquil.quil module

 Module for creating and defining Quil programs.

-class pyquil.quil.Program(*instructions: AbstractInstruction | Instruction | Program | Program | Sequence[Any] | Tuple[Any, ...] | str | Generator[Any, Any, Any])[source]
+class pyquil.quil.Program(*instructions: AbstractInstruction | Instruction | Program | Program | Sequence[Any] | tuple[Any, ...] | str | Generator[Any, Any, Any])[source]

 Bases: object